 - Click and drag the new homepage to the top of your Main Navigation so it's the first link in the menu.

 - Hide your homepage from navigation menus by dragging it to the Not Linked section of the Pages panel.
 For more help, visit Adding pages to your navigation.
-If your homepage is a Cover Page, learn more about this in Connecting a Cover Page to your site.
+If your homepage is a Cover Page, learn more about this in Using Cover Pages.

 An error message appears when I visit my homepage (“We couldn’t find the page you were looking for”)